Skip to content

 The mobile-first design changes that move the number

-1. Sticky, visible booking CTA on every page — biggest single change, often +15–30% on booking click-through
+1. Sticky, visible booking CTA on every page — usually the single biggest lift in booking click-through

-5. Images served as WebP at correct sizes — measured in hundreds of ms of LCP, indirectly worth 5–12% conversion
+5. Images served as WebP at correct sizes — hundreds of milliseconds of LCP back, which compounds into conversion

-6. "Book now, pay on arrival" option (if operationally possible) — +8–14% completion for small B&Bs and guesthouses
+6. "Book now, pay on arrival" option (if operationally possible) — removes the highest-friction step for B&Bs and guesthouses

 Notice these are mostly structural changes, not visual design changes.
 The aesthetic side of the site is largely a distraction from the conversion side.